 Cape Melville Lighthouse

-In the farthest tip of the Balabac Island, Municipality of Balabac, the southernmost town of Palawan, is an aging yet beautiful lighthouse – Cape Melville Lighthouse.
+In the farthest tip of Balabac Island, the southernmost town of Palawan, is an aging yet beautiful lighthouse – Cape Melville Lighthouse.

 Cape Melville Lighthouse was built in late 1800’s and is one of the few remaining Spanish-era lighthouses in the Philippines.
 It was first lit in 1892 to guide ships traversing the waters of Southern Balabac particularly those crossing the sea that separates Palawan and Pulau Banggi of Malaysia.